tahczeban/CANADIAN_REAL_ESTATE_PRICES/README.md

 6) EXTRA: Webpage (starter) file:///Users/tanyaczeban/Desktop/webpage/index.html

 ***DELIVERABLE/SEGMENT: 4***
-1) PRESENTATION:with project outline, topic and why we chose the questions, data source, description of data exploration and analysis, google slides
+1) PRESENTATION: with project outline, topic and why we chose the questions, data source, description of data exploration and analysis, google slides
 ADD: a more thorough description of the analysis, technologies/languages/tools and algorithms with updated slides/images.
 Live presentation: all present, realtime dashboard interactivity, within time limits (7 minutes present, 5 minutes questions), speaker notes flashcards or video of presentation rehearsal

-2) GitHub: AS per today's conversationm awaiting for ML model to be shared to main, then can augment readme model; production-ready code for exploratory and ML updated README, communication protocols, project outline, branches/person with 4 commits per person ADD: updated README with images/updated links, 4 commits per person, Requirements.txt file, link to dashboard and Google Slides, 16 commits in total for each team member, clean code/PEP 8
+2) GitHub: Augment readme model; production-ready code for exploratory and ML updated README, communication protocols, project outline, branches/person with 4 commits per person ADD: updated README with images/updated links, 4 commits per person, Requirements.txt file, link to dashboard and Google Slides, 16 commits in total for each team member, clean code/PEP 8

-3) AS per today's conversationm awaiting for ML model to be shared to main, then can augment readme model.
-4) ML model: preliminary preprocessing, feature engineering and feature description with decision-making process, train and test data description, model choice with limitations and benefits.
+3) ML model: preliminary preprocessing, feature engineering and feature description with decision-making process, train and test data description, model choice with limitations and benefits.
 ADD: explanation in changes of model choice from last deliverable/segment, describe training/additional training, completion and description of confusion matrix with final accuracy score

 Model Choice: multi regression, changes to shfit 1, -1, shift 2, -2, shift 3, -3
-ML model limitations: have to do for each province, could not complete R2 due to UndefinedMetricWarning/only 1 feature ML Model Benefits: increase shifts increases accuracy
+ML model limitations: have to do for each province, could not complete R2 due to UndefinedMetricWarning/only 1 feature requiring multiple shifts
+ML Model Benefits: increase number of shifts increases accuracy

 4) DB: fully integrated DB connecting to the model, 1+ joins, one connection string, updated ERD.
 ADD: ensure DB is connectable and up to date, holds statistic data, DB interfaces, includes 2 tables, includes 1+ join,  1 connection string (SQLAlchemy)